-Autism is a healthy variation of the human experience, and if autists must learn about the social norms/codes of neurotypicals in order to navigate and participate in society, then neurotypicals would benefit from learning about autists: our love for truth and routines; our honesty and directness; our hyper-logical, highly-intelligent minds; and our special interests, about which we carry encyclopedic knowledge.
+Autism is a healthy variation of the human condition, and if autists must learn about the social norms/codes of neurotypicals in order to navigate and participate in society, neurotypicals would benefit from learning about autists: our love for truth and routines; our tenacity, our honesty and directness, our logical, intelligent minds, and our special interests, about which we carry encyclopedic knowledge.
 Autists are not tragedies, nor are we defective.

 Learn from Autistics publishes resources that teach “neurodiversity and environmental accommodations based on autistic input…we believe that autistic input should not be merely sought out as an afterthought or addition to NT advocacy efforts, but rather, that autistic expertise is essential and fundamental to understanding autism.
 Our website offers a variety of practical parenting and teaching resources with an emphasis on respecting the voice and dignity of the autistic person.”